 - Group further sharpens its focus on security services.

-Telefónica continued to rejig its cybersecurity assets as part of ongoing restructuring efforts at the Group to focus more on choice markets.
+Telefónica continued to rejig its cybersecurity assets as part of ongoing restructuring efforts at the Group, aimed at allowing it to focus more on choice markets.

 The transaction was announced as a ‘material fact’ to the Securities and Exchange Commission of Brazil (CVM).
 It essentially amounts to a reshuffling exercise to further concentrate Telefónica’s cybersecurity interests into a single entity (i.e. Telefónica Cybersecurity Tech).

-Vivo further noted that it will benefit from greater competitiveness due to the “global scale of the partner dedicated to cybersecurity activities”.
+Vivo further noted that it will benefit from greater competitiveness owing to the “global scale of the partner dedicated to cybersecurity activities”.

-CyberCo Brasil adds further ballast to Telefónica Cybersecurity Tech, the central, Spain‑based holding company that has been set up within the operator’s Telefónica Tech division to manage the Group’s security interests (Telefónicawatch, #144, #145, and #148).
+CyberCo Brasil adds further ballast to Telefónica Cybersecurity Tech, the central, Spain‑based holding company that has been set up within Telefónica Tech to manage the Group’s security interests (Telefónicawatch, #144, #145, and #148).
 It also incorporates security services specialist ElevenPaths.

 Telefónica has been ramping up its security services presence, in line with the rejig.
 For example, it recently acquired Govertis Advisory Services, a Valencia-based consultancy; and training and simulation player iHackLabs (Telefónicawatch, #147).
 Telefónica also recently launched Telefónica Tech Ventures, an investment vehicle with a focus on cybersecurity.